Zetta56/PageEdit/README.md

 # PageEdit
 A Firefox extension that lets you customize and save page layouts using the click of your mouse.
 Tailor your pages by resizing, moving, and deleting page elements.

-Note: This extension may be slow on complex websites with huge HTML hierarchies.
+Note: This extension may save and load slowly on complex websites with large, complex HTML hierarchies.

 **Release: https://addons.mozilla.org/en-US/firefox/addon/page_edit/**